SEI-SEA-1-25/python-debug-activity-short-reading/README.md

 3. Hit me up on Slack at @brandib.
 --->

-In this homework, you're going to write code for a challenge problem and answer some reading comprehension questions.
+In this assignment, you're going to write code for a challenge problem and answer some reading comprehension questions.

 You will practice the following programming concepts: